Dizaster0/ImageRepository/README.md

 # Auth
 POST: Signup
 Endpoint: /user/signup
-You can signup as a User by passing a valid email and password in the request body of your POST request to the user signup endpoint.
+You can signup as a User by passing a username and password in the request body of your POST request to the user signup endpoint.
-Note: Request Body must contain 'email' and 'password' fields.
+Note: Request Body must contain 'username' and 'password' fields.
+Username must be unique.

 POST: Login
 Endpoint: /user/login
-You can login as a User and retrieve a JWT token by passing valid user credentials in the request body of the user login endpoint.
+You can login as a User and retrieve a JWT token by passing valid user credentials (username and password) in the request body of the user login endpoint.
-Note: Request Body must contain 'email' and 'password' fields.
+Note: Request Body must contain 'username' and 'password' fields.
+Note: API calls are secured to the logged in user.
+You will not be able to retrieve/delete/upload images to another user's account unless you have their token.

 # Image API
 To use any of the API's below, you must pass a valid JWT token in an Authorization request header.